Azure/hpcadvisor/docs/configfiles.md

-# Configuration Files
+# Files and Dirs

 ## UI defaults

-For now the file there has these
+This JSON file is used as input for both CLI and GUI to deploy environments, collect data, plot graphs, and get advice.

-fields:
+It currently has these fields:

 - `subscription`: subscription used to provision resources
 - `rgprefix`: prefix of resource group name used to host all resources